mikependon/RepoDB/README.md

 ## Contributions

-The folder [RepoDb.Core](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core) is the code-line built via NetStandard. **This is the active one and any pull-request must be done on this code-line.**
+The folder [RepoDb.Core](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core) is the code-line built via *NetStandard* (supports both *NetFramework* and *NetCore*). **Any pull-request must be done on this code-line.**

-The folder [RepoDb](https://github.com/mikependon/RepoDb/tree/master/RepoDb) is the code-line that supports the NetFramework solutions.
-It is very dedicated to *NetFramework* projects.
-This must **NOT** be pulled-request as this will be **out-of-support** starting **v1.10.1**.
+The folder [RepoDb](https://github.com/mikependon/RepoDb/tree/master/RepoDb) is the code-line that supports the *NetFramework* solutions.
+This code-line is already **out-of-support** (since **v1.10.1**).

-To contribute, open the [Issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
+To contribute, open the [issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
 Otherwise, create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

+### Disclaimer

+We expect that you deny any responsibilities of ownership or rights on the source codes you had submitted for pull-request.
+The full ownership and rights of the source-codes you had submitted for pull-requests will automatically be granted directly to the author (or Michael Camara Pendon) of this library.

 ## License